DeepModelingHackathon/Hackathon2021/README.md

 2.Make sure that the workflow code has good **universality** for other materials.

 #### Get started:
 You can see [here](https://github.com/deepmodeling/abacus-develop/tree/hackathon2021) for coding instruction, and `hackathon2021` branch is where you accomplish this project.
-Be aware of **online tutorial of ABACUS** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose ABACUS relevant projects.
+Be aware of **[online tutorial of ABACUS](https://www.bilibili.com/video/BV1gM4y1T7Xz)**, which is important for those who choose ABACUS relevant projects.

 #### Dataset&Material:
 1.**An example** including input files and explanations for key parameters is provided: [example-Si-band.zip](https://pan.baidu.com/s/1zmdK_c3SdC3ikShgP-1_6w)(code:i2fs) , which contains the first scf step and the second nscf step of Si-diamond band calculation.